Could it be Lyme? Why the disease is so hard to diagnose

 'The great imitator'

-Regardless of whether it’s a bad tick season, the real issue is coming up with a better diagnostic test for Lyme, Tokarz says.
+Regardless of whether it’s a bad tick season, the real issue is coming up with a better diagnostic test for Lyme, said Rafal Tokarz, an associate research scientist at the Center for Infection and Immunity at the Mailman School of Public Health at Columbia University.
 Current tests look for antibodies to the Lyme bacterium, not the bug itself.
 And that can be an issue because not everyone mounts enough of an immune response for there to be antibodies for the test to detect.

-Beyond that, many people don’t develop the hallmark symptoms of Lyme, says Philip Tierno, a professor of microbiology and pathology at New York University’s School of Medicine.
+Beyond that, many people don’t develop the hallmark symptoms of Lyme, according to Philip Tierno, a professor of microbiology and pathology at New York University’s School of Medicine.
 “There are a host of diseases that can be misinterpreted as Lyme and vice versa.
 Lyme can be present and look like something else, such as MS, fibromyalgia, ALS, dementia.
 Lyme is called ‘the great imitator’ for that reason.”

 Certainly one of the more stunning recent cases involving Lyme being mistaken for something else, was that of Kris Kristofferson, who was diagnosed with Alzheimer’s disease after developing memory loss and thinking problems.
 After years of deteriorating mental abilities, in 2016 an astute physician had the singer tested for Lyme.
 Lyme treatment turned things around for Kristofferson.

-Another factor that can make Lyme difficult to diagnose is the symptoms can wax and wane, says Dr. Andrew Nowalk, an assistant professor of pediatrics at the University of Pittsburgh School of Medicine and an infectious disease specialist at the Children’s Hospital of Pittsburgh at the University of Pittsburgh Medical Center.
+Another factor that can make Lyme difficult to diagnose is the symptoms can wax and wane, said Dr. Andrew Nowalk, an assistant professor of pediatrics at the University of Pittsburgh School of Medicine and an infectious disease specialist at the Children’s Hospital of Pittsburgh at the University of Pittsburgh Medical Center.

 'It leaves a mark'

-And in areas of the country where the disease isn’t yet endemic, doctors may not link complaints of joint pain and crushing fatigue with Lyme, Nowalk says.
+And in areas of the country where the disease isn’t yet endemic, doctors may not link complaints of joint pain and crushing fatigue with Lyme, Nowalk said.

-Expect More Cases of Lyme Disease This Summer, Experts WarnPlay Video - 1:42

-Expect More Cases of Lyme Disease This Summer, Experts WarnPlay Video - 1:42

 People who have had Lyme for a long time do tend to report the same symptoms, Nowalk says.
-“They talk about unremitting fatigue, joint pain, brain fog,” he says.
+“They talk about unremitting fatigue, joint pain, brain fog,” he said.

 The big issue associated with delayed diagnosis and treatment is the possibility of permanent damage.
 “It leaves a mark,” Nowalk says.
 “And that mark can be hard to recover from.”

-In Griffin’s case, Lyme seems to have triggered autoimmune problems, his mother says.
+In Griffin’s case, Lyme seems to have triggered autoimmune problems, his mother noted.

 Her advice to other parents is to trust their instincts.
 “You know when your kid is sick and not sick,” she says.
 “If it’s just one symptom after another, it could be Lyme.”